-However, this standard design does not comply with the Citywide Design Guidelines.
+However, these designs do not comply with the Citywide Design Guidelines.
 Therefore, the Applicant was asked to develop a design that complies with the Citywide Design Guidelines.
-The submitted design is illustrated in the photos on the following page and in Attachment 3: Grocery Outlet Floor Plan Elevations.
+The submitted design is illustrated in the photos on the following page and in Attachment 6: Grocery Outlet Floor Plan Elevations.